awsdocs/aws-config-developer-guide/doc_source/view-compliance-history.md

 1. Select the **Resources** from the left navigation\.

-1. On the Resource inventory page, select all the exisiting resources from the drop\-down and if appropriate, select include deleted resources\.
+1. On the Resource inventory page, select all the existing resources from the drop\-down and if appropriate, select include deleted resources\.

 1. Click **Lookup**\.